Hone logo

 Constraints

-• The values in the linked list will be integers.
+• The input list will contain integers.

 Notes